pacalet/sab4z/README.md

     Host-Xilinx> make help
     Host-Xilinx> make VVBUILD=/opt/builds/vv VVBOARD=zybo vv-all

+(replace `VVBOARD=zybo` by `VVBOARD=zed` or `VVBOARD=zc706` if your board is not the Zybo).

 The generated bitstream is `/opt/builds/vv/top.runs/impl_1/top_wrapper.bit`.
-This binary file is used to configure the FPGA part of the Zynq core of the Zybo board such that it implements our VHDL design.
+This binary file is used to configure the FPGA part of the Zynq core of the board such that it implements our VHDL design.
 A binary description of our hardware design is also available in `/opt/builds/vv/top.runs/impl_1/top_wrapper.sysdef`.
 It is not human-readable but we will use it later to generate the [device tree](#GlossaryDeviceTree) sources and the [First Stage Boot Loader](#GlossaryFsbl) (FSBL) sources.

 ## <a name="BuildToolChain"></a>Build a cross-compilation toolchain